The Best Wedding Dresses for Every Ceremony, From Garden Nuptials to City Hall Affairs

 The Column Dresses

 Sleek, minimalist, and effortlessly elegant, a column wedding dress works for a surprising array of dress codes.
-A high-neck or halter version is perfectly polished for a city ceremony; though we re also partial to open-back styles from Kallmeyer and Danielle Frankel for a more playful feel.
+A high-neck or halter version is perfectly polished for traditional venues, and a midi belted style seems just right for a city ceremony.
+(Though we’re also partial to open-back styles, like this one from Danielle Frankel, for a more playful feel.)

 Image may contain: Clothing, Dress, Fashion, Formal Wear, Gown, Wedding, Wedding Gown, and Silk